PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 07:50:29
+Last updated: 2024-04-06 07:51:03
-Random Quote: Joel: "You got any advice on the best way west?"
-Man: "Yeah.
-Go east." - Ellie Williams
+Random Quote: Come on, we gotta rally.
+Make some memories. - Piper Chapman